 We have established a targeted direct sales network to sell our AAVs and offer our AAV commercial solutions to our customers.
-We have expanded our direct sales efforts to include international markets, including the European Union and the Middle East.
-As of September 30, 2019, our direct sales team consisted of 12 sales representatives for the PRC market and 11 for international markets.
+We have been further expanding our direct sales efforts in China and international markets, including Europe.
+As of March 31, 2020, our direct sales team consisted of 13 sales representatives for the PRC market and 12 for international markets.